 Simply defined, an addiction means that a person compulsively seeks and uses alcohol or drugs, despite the damaging and dangerous consequences.
-Changes in the brain can occur because of the drug and alcohol use, and these changes can be long-lasting or permanent.
+Changes in the brain can occur because of drug and alcohol use, and these changes can be long-lasting or permanent.
 The sooner an addict gets help, the more completely they can recover.

-There are differences in the effects, symptoms of abuse and symptoms of withdrawal for the various types of addiction to specific drugs or alcohol.
+There are differences in the effects, symptoms of abuse, and symptoms of withdrawal for the various types of addiction to specific drugs or alcohol.

 Alcoholism and alcohol dependence are two facets of an addiction to alcohol.
 Being able to recognize the signs of an alcoholic and the symptoms of someone with alcohol dependence is important.